Skip to content

 Access with username transformation

-If users connect to Percona Server for MongoDB with usernames that are not LDAP , you need to transform these usernames to be accepted by the LDAP server.
+If users connect to Percona Server for MongoDB with usernames that are not LDAP, you need to transform these usernames to be accepted by the LDAP server.
+If usernames contain special characters, these characters must be escaped.

 Using the --ldapUserToDNMapping configuration parameter allows you to do this.
 You specify the match pattern as a regexp to capture a username.
 Next, specify how to transform it - either to use a substitution value or to query the LDAP server for a username.

-Note that you can use only the query or the substitution stage, the combination of two is not allowed.
+Note that you can use only the LDAP query or the Substitution stage, and you cannot combine the two.

 1. Edit the Percona Server for MongoDB configuration file (by default, /etc/mongod.conf) and specify the userToDNMapping parameter: